wendylu/TestLex/README.md

 }
 ```

 11. Also in application:didFinishLaunchingWithOptions:, initialize the interaction kit for your bot.
-You can set the bot alias by clicking “Publish” on the Bot page, and find existing aliases with “Settings”->”Aliases”.
+You can set the bot alias when clicking “Publish” on the Bot page, and find existing aliases with “Settings”->”Aliases”.

 ![Image](https://github.com/wendylu/images/raw/master/Screen%20Shot%202017-12-10%20at%206.37.07%20PM.png)